guyewhite/guyewhite.github.io/_posts/2022-10-03-how-to-create-a-kontakt-7-instrument-part-3.md

 tags: kontakt7
 ---

-Welcome to the third installment of my multi-part series about how to engage in the beautiful pursuit of building your own instruments, effects, and plugins in the Kontakt Script Language.
+Welcome to the third installment of my multi-part series about how to engage in the beautiful pursuit of building your own instruments, effects, and plugins in the Kontakt Script Processor (KSP).

 ## Prerequisites